-Part 1: Convert and Import the Video to iPad
+Part 1.
+Convert and Import Unsupported Video to iPad

 iPad officially reports that only videos in MP4, MOV and M4V file formats can be supported.
 So if you happen to have some media files in other formats like AVI, 3GP, AVCHD etc. which are recorded by your phone camera or Canon camcorder, if you want to add video to iPad Keynote on Mac, you have to convert the video to iPad friendly format first.

-To do to video to iPad conversion, a professional Video Converter for Mac is a great helper which provides you with superb fast conversion speed, while keep the target videos in good quality as well. what's more, with the app, you can edit you videos briefly.
+To do to video to iPad conversion, a professional iSkysoft iMedia Converter Deluxe (Windows version) is a great helper which provides you with superb fast conversion speed, while keep the target videos in good quality as well. what's more, with the app, you can edit you videos briefly.
 What's more important is that for saving your time, the tool even offers an predefined setting for iPad.

-- Set your output format: go to Device section in the format tray, then select iPad as the output format.
+Go to "Device" section in the format tray, then select "iPad" as the output format.
 Of course, there are other choices, like MP4, MOV and so on.

-- Hit "Convert" to start video to iPad conversion on Mac OS X (Mountain Lion included)
+Hit "Convert" to start video to iPad conversion on Mac OS X (El Capitan included)

 As far as we know, the only way you can add video to Keynote on iPad is from the PHOTOS app.
 If you synced the video to the VIDEOS app on the iPad, you can't add videot to Keynote from there.
 So here is how to sync the Keynote compatible video to PHOTOs app so you can add video to Keynote slide.

 - Create a folder on Mac and put the photos and videos you want to use with Keynote into this folder;